CiscoDevNet/appdynamics-ansible-ecs-fargate/README.md

 ## Prepare

 Start by copying playbook's `/vars` files, and adding prefix `.local.` to their name.
-These newly created files are ignored by version control.

-Copy the playbook’s variables file: `playbooks/vars/cloud-provider.yml` appending `.local.` at the beginning, so it’s ignored by version control, where the true variable values should be stored.
+Copy the playbook’s variables file: `playbooks/vars/cloud-provider.yml` appending `.local.` at the beginning, so it’s ignored by version control.
+In this newly created file the true variable values should be stored.

 Similar approach is to be followed for providing controller connection, copying `playbooks/vars/controller.yml` and agent configuration from `playbooks/vars/agent.yml`.